 Legal: Has the government endorsed the Safe Schools Declaration?
-Do any international or regional legal instruments apply?
+Do any international or regional legal instru- ments apply?
 Does domestic law codify prohibitions of attacks on education or military use of schools and universities?2

 Conflict: Are government forces or non-state armed groups perpetrating attacks, or both?
 Do attacks occur in government or non-government-controlled areas?
-Have non-state armed groups signed Action Plans with the Office of the Special Representative of the Secretary-General on Children and Armed Conflict (OSRSG-CAAC) or Deeds of Commitment with Geneva Call or made other steps to end attacks on education?
+Have non-state armed groups signed Action Plans with the OSRSG-CAAC or Deeds of Commitment with Geneva Call or made other steps to end attacks on education?

 Security: What barriers currently exist to accessing areas of the country experiencing attacks on education, or likely to experience attacks in the future?
 Which organizations have access?
 Has any organization trained local, community-based monitors?
 What can be done to ensure the safety of monitors?
 Are cross-border attacks happening and, if so, what cross-border responses are occurring?
-Are schools closed due to pandemics, environmental hazards such as flooding, or other factors?
+Are schools closed due to Covid-19, environmental hazards such as flooding, or other factors?